scarletti-ben/keymaker/README.md

 > [!NOTE]
 > Whilst symmetric keys might sound like a relic of the past, they still find many uses today.
 In fact one example use of asymmetric keys is "key-exchange" (eg. Diffie-Hellman (DH)) which allows two parties to establish a shared symmetric key

+## Current Algorithms
+The current algorithms used by `crypto.subtle.generateKey()` for this project are in the list below
+- `RSA-OAEP`
+- `X25519`
+- `Ed25519`

+> [!NOTE]
+> The algorithms above are not an exhaustive list of the possible algorithms that can be used for key generation by `crypto.subtle.generateKey()`.
+Additionally, no function has currently been added to the project for `symmetric` key generation.

 # Project Metadata
 ```yaml